 Breathing other pollutants in the air may make your lungs more responsive to ozone—and breathing ozone may increase your body's response to other pollutants.
 For example, research warns that breathing sulfur dioxide and nitrogen oxide—two pollutants common in the eastern U.S.—can make the lungs react more strongly than to just breathing ozone alone.
 Breathing ozone may also increase the response to allergens in people with allergies.
 A large study published in 2009 found that children were more likely to suffer from hay fever and respiratory allergies when ozone and PM2.5 levels were high.21

 Research shows lower level of ozone causes harm.
 The EPA released their latest complete review of the current research on ozone pollution in February 2013.22 The EPA had engaged a panel of expert scientists, the Clean Air Scientific Advisory Committee, to help them assess the evidence; in particular, they examined research published between 2006 and 2012.
 The experts on the committee and EPA concluded that ozone pollution posed multiple, serious threats to health.
 Their findings are highlighted in the box below.
+Based on that review, EPA strengthened the official limit on ozone, called the National Ambient Air Quality Standard in 2015.

 EPA Concludes Ozone Pollution Poses Serious Health Threats